 All of our sources of revenue will be dependent on cryptocurrencies and, specifically, Bitcoin and the broader blockchain and Bitcoin mining ecosystem.
-Due to the highly volatile nature of the cryptocurrency markets and the prices of cryptocurrency assets, our operating results may fluctuate significantly from quarter to quarter in accordance with market sentiments and movements in the broader cryptocurrency ecosystem.
 Bitcoin prices depend on numerous market factors beyond our control and, accordingly, some underlying Bitcoin price assumptions relied on by us may materially change and actual Bitcoin prices may differ materially from those expected.
 For instance, the introduction of cryptocurrencies backed by central banks, known as "CBDCs," could significantly reduce the demand for Bitcoin.
 Due to the highly volatile nature of the price of Bitcoin, our operating results may fluctuate significantly from period to period in accordance with market sentiments and movements in the broader cryptocurrency ecosystem.
 In particular, our operating results may fluctuate as a result of a variety of factors, many of which are unpredictable and in certain instances are outside of our control, including:

-- market conditions across the broader blockchain ecosystem; - investment and trading activities of highly active retail and institutional investors, cryptocurrency users, speculators and miners; - financial strength of market participants; - developments and innovations in cryptocurrency mining equipment, including ASIC chip designs; - changes in consumer preferences and perceived value of digital assets, including due to evolving cryptographic algorithms and emerging trends in the technology securing blockchains; - publicity and events relating to the blockchain ecosystem, including public perception of the impact of the blockchain ecosystem on the environment and geopolitical developments; - the correlation between the prices of digital assets, including the potential that a crash in one digital asset or widespread defaults on one digital asset exchange or trading venue may cause a crash in the price of other digital assets, or a series of defaults by counterparties on digital asset exchanges or trading venues; - fees and speed associated with processing Bitcoin transactions; - level of interest rates and inflation;
+- market conditions across the broader blockchain ecosystem; - investment and trading activities of highly active retail and institutional investors, cryptocurrency users, speculators and miners; - financial strength of market participants; - developments and innovations in cryptocurrency mining equipment, including ASIC chip designs; - changes in consumer preferences and perceived value of digital assets, including due to evolving cryptographic algorithms and emerging trends in the technology securing blockchains; - publicity and events relating to the blockchain ecosystem, including public perception of the impact of the blockchain ecosystem on the environment and geopolitical developments; - the correlation between the prices of digital assets, including the potential that a crash in one digital asset or widespread defaults on one digital asset exchange or trading venue may cause a crash in the price of other digital assets, or a series of defaults by counterparties on digital asset exchanges or trading venues; - fees and speed associated with processing Bitcoin transactions;

-- changes in the legislative or regulatory environment, or actions by governments or regulators that impact monetary policies, fiat currency devaluations, trade restrictions, the digital assets industry generally, or mining operations specifically; - difficulty obtaining hardware and related installation costs; - access to cost-effective sources of electrical power; - adverse legal proceedings or regulatory enforcement actions, judgments, settlements or other legal proceeding and enforcement-related costs; - increases in operating expenses that we expect to incur to build-up and expand our operations and to remain competitive; - system failure or outages, including with respect to our mining hardware, power supply and third-party networks; - breaches of security or data privacy; - loss of trust in the network due to a latent fault in the Bitcoin network; - our ability to attract and retain talent; - our ability to hedge risks related to our ownership of digital assets; - the introduction of new digital assets, leading to a decreased adoption of Bitcoin; and - our ability to compete with our existing and new competitors.
+- level of interest rates and inflation; - changes in the legislative or regulatory environment, or actions by governments or regulators that impact monetary policies, fiat currency devaluations, trade restrictions, the digital assets industry generally, or mining operations specifically; - difficulty obtaining hardware and related installation costs; - access to cost-effective sources of electrical power; - adverse legal proceedings or regulatory enforcement actions, judgments, settlements, or other legal proceeding and enforcement-related costs: - · increases in operating expenses that we expect to incur to build-up and expand our operations and to remain competitive; - · system failure or outages, including with respect to our mining hardware, power supply and third-party networks; - breaches of security or data privacy; - loss of trust in the network due to a latent fault in the Bitcoin network; - our ability to attract and retain talent; - our ability to hedge risks related to our ownership of digital assets; - the introduction of new digital assets, leading to a decreased adoption of Bitcoin; and - our ability to compete with our existing and new competitors.